-Merit-based Scholarships: All freshmen applicants are considered for partial merit scholarships ranging from $7,500 to $27,000 per year.
-Additionally, there are two merit scholarships that require supplemental materials and have special application procedures: the Deans' Honors Scholarship and the Community Service Scholarship.
+All freshmen applicants are considered for partial merit scholarships ranging from $10,000 to $32,000 per year.
+Additionally, there are four merit scholarships that require supplemental materials and have special application procedures: the Deans' Honor Scholarship, the Paul Tulane Award, the Stamps Leadership Award, and the Community Service Scholarship.

-Need-based Financial Aid: Tulane's Office of Financial Aid, together with the Federal Government, determines an applicant's financial need and awards aid to meet that need.
-Tulane requires that both the Free Application for Federal Student Aid (FAFSA) and the CSS Profile forms are submitted for students seeking need-based aid.
+Numerous need-based awards, including a no-loan program for middle income families, are available through our Office of Financial Aid.
+Financial Aid, together with the Federal Government, determines an applicant's financial need and awards aid to meet that need.
+Tulane requires that both the Free Application for Federal Student Aid (FAFSA) and the CSS Profile are submitted for students seeking need-based institutional aid from Tulane.

 - John Hainkel Louisiana Scholars Award